 These characteristics, especially the size, have a double reading.

-More than size, the problem with SLR cameras is that they are designed for certain postures: grip, hold … which have nothing to do with how to operate with a semi-professional or professional camcorder.
+More than size, the problem with SLR cameras is that they are designed for specific postures: grip, hold which have nothing to do with operating with a semi-professional or professional camcorder.

-To work comfortably with a SLR in video recording (in a professional way or for professional projects) it is almost essential to incorporate a series of extra accessories: support for shoulder support, manual focus assist system ( follow focus ), external viewfinder to be attached to the screen or electronic viewfinder, audio recording system …
+To work comfortably with an SLR in video recording (in a professional way or for professional projects), it is almost essential to incorporate a series of extra accessories: support for shoulder support, manual focus assist system ( follow focus), an external viewfinder to be attached to the screen or electronic viewfinder, audio recording system.

-However, with the SLR you always have the option to use it as is, without extra equipment.
-With a professional camcorder you don’t have the option of taking things away to make it smaller.
+However, with the SLR, you always have the option to use it as is, without extra equipment.
+With a professional camcorder, you don’t have the option of taking things away to make them smaller.

 And here it is, ladies and gentlemen, the crux of the matter.

-When it comes to recording video, a SLR camera has some technical and ergonomic limitations, but without being a professional camera it can produce professional video qualities , only comparable to a professional camcorder.
-However, the prices of camcorders that compete with (or exceed) the quality offered by SLRs are well above the price of these.
-Again we would have to talk here about the fusion or confluence of the two worlds, each time these differences will be reduced and it will not be a question of talking about photography vs video , but about specific models that give us the benefits we need for a certain type of Projects.
+When it comes to recording video, an SLR camera has some technical and ergonomic limitations.
+Still, it can produce professional video qualities without being a professional camera, only comparable to a professional camcorder.
+However, the prices of camcorders that compete with (or exceed) the grade offered by SLRs are well above their cost.
+Again, we would have to talk here about the fusion or confluence of the two worlds, each time these differences will be reduced, and it will not be a question of talking about photography vs. video, but about specific models that give us the benefits we need for a particular type of Projects.

-In other words, more than decent video productions can be achieved from a mid-range reflex / mirror camera.
-In many cases indistinguishable from productions made with high-end camcorders.
+In other words, more than decent video productions can be achieved from a mid-range reflex/mirror camera.
+In many cases, indistinguishable from presentations made with high-end camcorders.

-For a professional who works all day on video, in productions that require a very high quality ‘raw material’, it will surely be more interesting to invest in specialized equipment, a high-mid-range camcorder, etc. and will have all the advantages of a tool designed and optimized for video.
+For a professional who works all day on video, in productions that require a very high-quality raw material’, it will surely be more interesting to invest in specialized equipment, a high-mid-range camcorder, etc., advantages of a tool designed and optimized for video.

 Video for non-professional users

-A very high percentage of users who buy a SLR camera will do so with the idea of taking photos exclusively.
+A very high percentage of users who buy an SLR camera will do so with the idea of taking photos exclusively.

-Another percentage will look for the video option as an essential extra, for example for recording video tutorials, reviews, video blogs, etc. for their YouTube or Vimeo channels
+Another percentage will look for the video option as an essential extra, such as recording video tutorials, reviews, video blogs, etc., for their YouTube or Vimeo channels.

-And a very small minority will seek the SLR expressly for professional video production, and they will surely go to slightly higher ranges.
+And a tiny minority will seek the SLR expressly for professional video production, and they will surely go to slightly higher ranges.

-That is, most users of the entry or intermediate range will use the camera as is (without external accessories for video, without follow focus, etc.) and what they need is for the camera to facilitate the recording process, for For example, by using a fast focus system that continuously tracks subjects (for recording moving subjects) and makes smooth focus transitions automatically.
-See how autofocus works on cameras .
+That is, most users of the entry or intermediate-range will use the camera as is (without external accessories for video, without the following focus, etc.) and what they need is for the camera to facilitate the recording process, for For example, by using a fast focus system that continuously tracks subjects (for recording moving subjects) and makes smooth focus transitions automatically.
+See how autofocus works on cameras.

-In some comments in forums and in reviews it is said that in video recording only manual focus should be used, that it is not worth looking at continuous monitoring systems, etc. Sure, but this can be done with some external help (the follow focus system for example) and if you are a very experienced user, I would say a lot.
+In some comments in forums and reviews, it is said that the only manual focus should be used in video recording, that it is not worth looking at continuous monitoring systems, etc. Sure, but this can be done with some external help (the follow focus system, for example), and if you are a very experienced user, I would say a lot.
 Have you tried manually tracking your child riding a bike or playing soccer?
-It’s very complicated.
-It is possible that a continuous tracking system sometimes gets confused or that it takes a bit of refocusing in some cases, but 95% of the time it will do better than if we use manual focus (I am talking about myself or any non-professional user)
+It isn’t effortless.
+It is possible that a continuous tracking system sometimes gets confused or that it takes a bit of refocusing in some cases, but 95% of the time, it will do better than if we use manual focus (I am talking about myself or any non-professional user)

 Does video recording affect the life of the camera?

-The life of a camera is limited mainly by its mechanical parts: the mirror mechanism (reflex cameras) and the mechanical shutter (both reflex cameras and EVIL) are usually the elements that will eventually fail at some point.
-Then there are many other elements that can logically fail as in any mechanical and electronic device, but statistically, making good use of the camera, a mechanical element will fail before an electronic element.
+A camera’s life is limited mainly by its mechanical parts: the mirror mechanism (reflex cameras) and the mechanical shutter (both reflex cameras and EVIL) are usually the elements that will eventually fail at some point.
+Many other factors can logically fall as in any mechanical and electronic device, but statistically, making fair use of the camera, a mechanical element will fail before an electronic component.

-When we use a SLR camera to record video, the mirror goes up at the beginning of the recording and the same goes for the shutter (the mechanical shutter is not constantly shooting during video mode).
+When we use an SLR camera to record video, the mirror goes up at the beginning of the recording.
+The same goes for the shutter (the mechanical shutter is not always shooting during video mode).
 From the point of view of using these mechanical elements, a video clip is equivalent to a photo.
-In general, time-lapse sessions in photo mode affect the lifespan of the camera more than video sessions, which is why many cameras include the time-lapse option in video mode.
+In general, time-lapse sessions in photo mode affect the camera’s lifespan more than video sessions, which is why many cameras include the time-lapse option in video mode.

-If the camera is well designed, when it detects an overheating of its internal elements it automatically shuts down the system until the temperature drops to acceptable limits.
-That a camera gets hot when recording video is normal and if its design is correct it should not affect the useful life .
+If the camera is well designed, it automatically shuts down the system until the temperature drops to acceptable limits when it detects an overheating of its internal elements.
+That a camera gets hot when recording video is standard, and if its design is correct, it should not affect the useful life.
 But keep in mind that these cameras are not designed to record video continuously for hours.
-The camera is not going to break down but depending on the model and external conditions we may have a limitation of continuous recording time (due to overheating).
-If we reach that limit, the camera will turn off or it will go into a safe mode and we will have to wait a bit until all the accumulated heat dissipates.
+The camera is not going to break down, but depending on the model and external conditions, we may limit continuous recording time (due to overheating).
+If we reach that limit, the camera will turn off or go into a safe mode, and we will have to wait a bit until all the accumulated heat dissipates.

-- It is normal for the camera to get warm during video recording
+- It is usual for the camera to get warm during video recording.

-- A camera is designed to take photos, and optionally allows you to record video with very good quality but with certain limitations that must be taken into account (ergonomics, heat dissipation, limitation of recording time …)
+- A camera is designed to take photos and optionally allows you to record video with excellent quality but with certain limitations that must be taken into account (ergonomics, heat dissipation, regulation of recording time)

-An advantage of mirrorless cameras is that the electronic viewfinder does work in both photography and video, and can be very useful in bright situations.
-Also the electronic viewfinder offers more information about the image or scene (histogram in real time, etc.)
+An advantage of mirrorless cameras is that the electronic viewfinder works in both photography and video and can be very useful in bright situations.
+Also, the electronic viewfinder offers more information about the image or scene (histogram in real-time, etc.)

-The image quality and the possibilities regarding the size of the sensor and the lenses will be similar, it will depend on the specific brand and model of camera (not on whether it is reflex or mirrorless).
+The image quality and the possibilities regarding the sensor’s size and the lenses will be similar; it will depend on the camera’s specific brand and model (not on whether it is reflex or mirrorless).
 The same goes for the quality of the autofocus system.